albertocerrone/Deverr/README.md

 ### Installation Steps
-Clone or download the repo then do the following in Terminal:
+Clone or download the repository then do the following in Terminal:

 - If your mongoDB is offline, turn it on:  `mongod --dbpath ~/data/db`
 - Install back-end dependencies:  `yarn`